BartoszTyl/f1_parquet_dashboard_old/README.md

 ---

 ## 🏁 Notes
-This project is not longer maintained and will be soon replaced with a new version of Formula Stats (Django-based web app).
-It is currently in early development, alpha version will be released soon!
+This project is not longer maintained and will be soon replaced with a new version.
+Formula Stats (Django-based web app) is currently in development, open alpha version will be released soon!